 Christmas Crafts for Toddlers

 Because there are so many ideas that I’m sharing today as well as an overall list of crafts I’ve added a couple of subheadings with separate collages for Christmas tree crafts for toddlers and Christmas ornaments toddlers can make to hopefully make this a bit easier to navigate.

 I think it’s nice sometimes to have a bit of chill out time together after you’ve been busy making something or of course Christmas books are always perfect for a bedtime read – we’ve even shared 24 ideas for a Christmas books advent calendar.

-Making Christmas Crafts with Toddlers
+How Can I Make Christmas Crafts with Toddlers

-While these craft ideas are aimed at toddler age children you’ll also know that all kids develop differently and of course are interested in different things too so take a look through the list and find the ones that you think are most suitable for your childs interests and abilities, there’s plenty of time for making any others over the next few years!
+While these craft ideas are aimed at toddler age children you’ll also know that all kids develop differently and of course are interested in different things too so take a look through the list and find the ones that you think are most suitable for your child’s interests and abilities.

 These stained glass lanterns are totally toddler friendly and look great with a LED light in them.